NIPN capacity development plan

 3. Adopt a variety of methods

-It is good practice to adopt a number of different methods to gather and triangulate qualitative data and validate quantitative data e.g. questionnaires, workshops, on-line survey, and focus group discussions (see the case studies on Ethiopia and Guatemala in this section, page 15).*****
+It is good practice to adopt a number of different methods to gather and triangulate qualitative data and validate quantitative data e.g. questionnaires, workshops, on-line survey, and focus group discussions (see the Chad example and Ethiopia case study below).*****

 Example: Chad Nutrition Capacity Assessment 2018Taking the form of a qualitative study, and supported by REACH, information was gathered using three methods:

 - a desk review,

 - focus groups with representatives from government and the respective SUN networks.

 The study focused on the functional capacities of the Permanent Technical Food and Nutrition Committee and the newly established food and nutrition committees in five regions – Guéra; Logone Occidental; Ouaddaï; Tandjilé; and Wadi Fari – looking at their respective capacity to plan, manage and coordinate nutrition actions.
 The assessment identified a series of capacity development needs, and documented strengths and achievements.

 4. Use the NIPN Capacity Matrix to assess the gaps

 The completed NIPN Capacity Matrix contains a checklist of capacities that can be transformed into questions to ask during a gap analysis.
 The table below includes examples of questions relevant to the first step of the NIPN operational cycle: Policy-relevant question formulation.
 Similar and additional questions need to be formulated for the other steps as well.*****

 5. Focus the analysis on identification of gaps

 Large amounts of qualitative data can be difficult to analyse systematically.
 It is important to adopt some kind of system so that gaps can be identified.
 Examples of techniques that have been used are: